rbeauchamp/Swashbuckle.OData/README.md

 #### RESTier ####

-By default, Swashbuckle.OData only displays routes for top-level entity types.
+By default, Swashbuckle.OData only displays RESTier routes for top-level entity types.
 You can describe and display additional routes, for related types, in the Swagger UI by configuring custom swagger routes.
 For example from the Northwind model, to display a route that queries an Order for a Customer, configure the following:

 ```csharp
 var restierRoute = await config.MapRestierRoute<DbApi<NorthwindContext>>("RESTierRoute", "restier", new RestierBatchHandler(server));